 The hotel is located in Knightsbridge, just one street away from Hyde Park.
 It sits in a historic Edwardian style building and was originally opened up as the “Hyde Park hotel” in 1902.

-The afternoon tea is served in the Rosebery Lounge, one of the best hotel venues I ever had the pleasure to visit.
-The lounge opened up in 2014 so it’s not currently undergoing renovation.
+The afternoon tea is served in the Rosebery, one of the best venues I ever had the pleasure to visit.
 It is very tastefully decorated, with designer metal trees decorated with amber mandarines (see pictures below) and gorgeous pieces of contemporary art by Orlanda Broom.

-There are plenty of mirrors and chandeliers that contribute to the brilliant atmosphere and you will barely notice the absence of natural light (due to the renovations, which should be completed by July 2017).
+There are plenty of mirrors and chandeliers that contribute to the brilliant atmosphere.
 I’m especially fond of the smell: the combination of precious teas, the infused oshibori towels and the many flowers blend together for a true olfactory delight.

 On a downside, there is no live music and it is quite a stroll to the lavatories, so I hope you don’t mind taking a little walk during your afternoon tea.
 Parties can stay at their table for 2-3 hours and may be required to vacate their table on busy days, which is pretty standard in London.